droonga/droonga.org/tutorial/watch.md

     # fluent-cat droonga.message < feeds.jsons

-Then the client receives three results "new place 0", "new place 1", and "new place 2".
+Then the client receives three results "new place 0", "new place 1", and "new place 2" like:

+    {"targets":{"key":"new place 0"}}
+    {"targets":{"key":"new place 1"}}
+    {"targets":{"key":"new place 2"}}

 They are search results for the query "new", given as a query parameter of the streaming API.

+Results can be appear in different order, like:

+    {"targets":{"key":"new place 1"}}
+    {"targets":{"key":"new place 0"}}
+    {"targets":{"key":"new place 2"}}

+because "feed"s are processed in multiple workers asynchronously.